smartcontractkit/solana-prediction-game/README.md

 # Blockchain Prediction Game

-This Project utilizes [Off-Chain Chainlink Price Feeds](https://docs.chain.link/docs/solana/data-feeds-solana/#Solana%20Devnet) to demostrate how to build a simple Prediction Game using Solana.
+This Project utilizes [On-Chain Chainlink Price Feeds](https://docs.chain.link/solana/overview) to demostrate how to build a simple Prediction Game using Solana.
 This project works on both Solana Mainnet Beta & Devnet.

 [Explore the docs »](https://github.com/thisdot/blockchain-prediction-game)